the-peon-project/peon-docs/manual/docs/guides/games/valhiem.md

 ### World Saves

-Your world saves will be stored to the path `./user` if you use the provided `docker-compose.yml`.
+Your world saves will be stored in the path `./user` if you use the provided `docker-compose.yml`.
-This will allow you to download/backup/move files around at your leasure.
+This will allow you to download/backup/move files around at your leisure.

 ## Manually Configuring Settings